 We can name this group as Time Intelligence.

-To create measures or calculation items, just right-click and choose Calculation Item.
+To create measures or calculation items, right click and choose Calculation Item.

 The first calculation item we are going to create is the previous month calculation.
 So instead of having to write previous month sales over here, I’m just using one measure.